kahhongt/kahhongt.github.io/_portfolio/portfolio-1.md

 6. Verify results using out-of-sample data

 ### Implementation
 Since we are using hourly OHLCV bars, the shortest trade interval must be > 1 hour.
-We backtest our strategy with the following initial parameters:
+We backtest our strategy with the following initial arbitrary parameters:
 1. Fast Half-life: 1 Hour
 2. Slow Half-life: 5 Hours